alexrobomind/fusionsc/src/docs/overview.rst

   contained data and allowing the OS to easily reclaim memory pages when facing memory pressure.

+- *Structured IO*: For import & export to other programs, as well as human IO, objects may be read and written in a variety of self-describing nested formats.
+  The structured IO subsystem currently supports JSON and YAML for textual I/O as well as CBOR and BSON for binary input & output.

 - *Warehouses*: Warehouses are mutable object stores backed by a local database (sqlite).
 While archives can only be written once, warehouses expose mutable folder- and file-type classes that can be used to store and